swaptacular/swpt_creditors/README.md

 * `flush_configure_accounts`, `flush_prepare_transfers`,
   `flush_finalize_transfers`

-  Starts processes that sends outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.
+  Starts processes that send outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.
 These commands allow you to start additional processes, dedicated to the flushing of particular type of messages, to handle the load.

-  The "FLUSH_PROCESSES" environment variables specifies the number of started worker processes.
+  The "FLUSH_PROCESSES" environment variable specifies the number of started worker processes.
 The "FLUSH_*message-type*_WAIT" environment variables control the number of seconds to wait between two sequential flushes (default 2).
 For example, configuring "FLUSH_PREPARE_TRANSFERS_WAIT=0.5" will try to flush the outgoing "PrapareTransfer" messages every 0.5 seconds.

 This [docker-compose example](../master/docker-compose-all.yml) shows how to use the generated docker images, along with the PostgerSQL